edadma/sscheme/README.md

 SScheme is a small Scheme interpreter in Scala intended to be used as an internal DSL/scripting language.

-Here is a simple example of how to use it in a Scala program (the code is from the book, "The Scheme Programming Language"):
+The following is a simple example of how to use it in a Scala program.
+The Scheme code is from the book "The Scheme Programming Language, Third Edition" in the "Extended Examples" (section 9.2).

 	import ca.hyperreal.sscheme